inwtx/Remops-Mailing-List-Sentinel/README.md

 # This script is used to check the Remops Mailing List for new messages.             #
 # It is run by a cronjob and will send an email to notify you that the               #
 # current month's mailing list has a new entry.                                      #
-# RemopsMailingList.sh should br run in a folder of its own.                         #
 #                                                                                    #
 # Place a notification email address in the 'emailaddress' field below               #
 # You will need wget.
 Installation: 'apt-get install wget'                          #